How To Reset Your Bumble Account [December 2019]

 Here are a few ways to improve your Bumble account for your next go at it.

 Many Bumble users aren’t even aware of the existence of Filters.
-Implemented in Bumble Date at the end of 2018, Bumble Filters are a powerful screening tool to let you be pickier about who you will latch onto.
+Implemented in Bumble Date at the end of 2018, Bumble Filters are a powerful screening tool to let you be pickier about who will be presented to you.
 For most filters, you can set either allowable ranges, or select multiple allowable states.
 For example, you can set the education filter to permit High school and Trade/Tech school, but disallow anything higher than that.
 Bumble Date allows you to set up filters in the areas of match height (minimum and maximum), their level of exercise (active, sometimes, almost never), their education level (high school, trade/tech school, in college, undergraduate degree, in grad school, graduate degree), drinking status (social drinker, never drink, frequent drinker), smoking status (social smoker, never smoke, regular smoker), pets (dogs, cats, none, don’t want, lots), cannabis status (frequently use, never use, socially use), what you are looking for on Bumble (relationship, something casual, don’t know yet, marriage), whether they want children (want someday, don’t want, have and want more, have and don’t want more), star sign (the usual Zodiac list), the politics (apolitical, moderate, liberal, conservative), and their religion (agnostic, atheist, Buddhist, Christian, Hindu, Jan, Jewish, Muslim, Zoroastrian, Sikh, Spiritual and Other).

 Obviously, better pictures are part of the solution.
 Choose pictures that are clear, fun, and that represent you really well.
 Ask a few friends for their favorite pictures of you, then use those.
 Bumble’s own statistics show that users who use all six picture slots get more matches than those who only use some of the slots.
 Don’t be afraid to mix your pictures up periodically – if you have 12 great pictures of yourself, use six for a few weeks and then switch to the other six.
 There are photo rating services online where you can submit your photos to be graded by strangers – suck up the potential ego hit and test your photos with people other than those who don’t want to hurt your feelings.
 It’s also wise to ditch the selfie and invest in asking a friend to take some snaps.